cli-kit/cli-locale/README.md

 ### find(search, [filter])

 Find the value of an LC environment variable and return a sanitized represention of the locale.
 If no variable value is found in the search array then this method returns the first available LC variable.
-If the no LC variables are available in the environment this method returns the default `language`.
+If no LC variables are available in the environment this method returns the default `language`.

 * `search`: Array of LC environment variables to prefer.
 * `filter`: A filter function.